lvjiaxuan/release/README.md

 # Bump root's package.json version.
 If project is detected as a monorepo, it would synchronize workspace root's version to other package.json in subdirectories.
 lvr -b

-# In a detected monorepo, it would bump specified package.json version in subdirectories.
+# In a detected monorepo, it would only bump the specified package.json version in subdirectories.
 lvr -b=pkg-a pkg-b

-# Prompt version rather than basing on git metadata by default.
+# Prompt version rather than basing on Conventional Commits.
 lvr -p
 lvr -p=pkg-a pkg-b
 ```